Getting Started

 Connecting to web server...

-After memlab finishes running, the console will show the JavaScript heap size of each navigation step and all leak objects grouped by their potential root causes.
-The details may differ in your case but it will be something like:
+After memlab finishes, the terminal will show the JavaScript heap size at each navigation step along with all leaked objects grouped by their potential root causes.
+Your exact output may differ, but it will look something like this:

 page-load[23MB](baseline)[s1] > action-on-page[37.3MB](target)[s2] > revert[35.9MB](final)[s3]